 Students arriving from outside Canada are currently required by the Government of Canada to undergo a 14-day quarantine period.
-However, as of July 5, 2021, fully vaccinated travellers who are permitted to enter Canada are not subject to the federal requirement to quarantine if they meet all the requirements outlined here.
-You can also view this PDF listing the steps fully vaccinated travellers need to take.
+However, fully vaccinated travellers who are permitted to enter Canada are not subject to the federal requirement to quarantine if they meet all the requirements outlined here.
+You can view this PDF listing the steps fully vaccinated travellers need to take.

-Note that all travellers must still submit an arrival form that includes a quarantine plan, as outlined below.
+Note that all students travelling to Canada must still submit an arrival form that includes a quarantine plan, as outlined below.

 BEFORE YOUR ARRIVAL

 - Government of Canada Emergency Order under the Quarantine Act

 - Requirements for travellers to quarantine

 Prepare a quarantine plan prior to travel.
 Download the ArriveCAN app and provide the information to Border Services within 72 hours before your arrival to Canada.

 Inform UCalgary of your arrival date and quarantine plans by completing the online arrival form.
 Note that, even if you expect to be exempt from quarantine requirements because you have been fully vaccinated, you still need to provide a quarantine plan.
 If your plans change, you will need to let us know by completing the arrival form again.

 Using public transportation (buses or trains) to your place of quarantine is not allowed.

 In cabs or rideshares, you must: